 - Maintaining oral hygiene like frequent brushing, cleaning your tongue, flossing your teeth and using a gentle mouthwash can help keep the metallic taste at bay.

 - Drinking water often, preferably with a lemon squeezed in it, may prove beneficial.

 - Eating green apples can purge any lingering metallic taste.

 - You may find gargling with a little baking soda solution or salt is effective in dealing with the metallic taste.

 - Use of ginger in the form of ginger tea or ginger ale can be an effective remedy to get rid of the metallic taste in the mouth.

 - Eating foods marinated in vinegar may also be helpful in getting rid of metal mouth.

-- Sour flavours like pickles, citrus juices, etc. can help in banishing the metallic taste.
+- Sour flavours like pickles, citrus juices, etc., can help banish the metallic taste.

 Also Read: Dry Mouth during Pregnancy